 How to Grow Aloe Vera Indoors

 Immensely popular for its medicinal effects, aloe vera is a popularly grown houseplant.
-Having it on hand, especially during the summer, for it’s burn healing properties is a clear benefit and a draw for many gardeners.
-Fortunately, this plant is relatively easy to grow inside your home, and requires minimal care.
-Here are a few tips to take note of while learning how to grow aloe vera indoors.
+Having it on hand, especially during the summer, for its burn-healing properties is a clear benefit and an important reason many gardeners choose to grow aloe.
+Fortunately, this plant is relatively easy to grow inside your home and requires minimal care.
+We’ll detail here exactly what you need to know to grow your own aloe vera indoors.

 • Aloe is a succulent, so look to provide care consistent with that category of plant.